A Comprehensive Guide to Understanding the Registrar of Companies in Singapore

 Commonly known as the Registrar of Companies in countries such as the United Kingdom, India and Bermuda, Singapore’s national regulator of business entities and public accountants is called the Accounting and Corporate Regulatory Authority (“ACRA”).
 Generally, ACRA is the statutory board that oversees the regulation of companies and public accountants in Singapore and facilitates the development of companies.
 In addition, ACRA is vested with the power to impose composition fines and issue court summonses to companies that have defaulted on the ongoing compliance requirements as set out under the Companies’ Act.

-Given Singapore’s drive to nurture a transparent business climate that is attractive, useful and comprehensive for business owners, investors and shareholders alike, companies should view the ongoing compliance requirements as beneficial to their companies and their business operations.
-For example, with ACRA’s recent implementation of the new XBRL system, companies are now able to get free data analysis, which will either compare the company’s performance against three other peer companies and the industry median, or assess the company’s financial performance over a period of up to five years.
+Given Singapore’s drive to nurture a climate that is attractive, useful and comprehensive for all businesses, companies should view the ongoing compliance requirements as beneficial to their companies and their business operations.
+For example, with ACRA’s recent implementation of the new XBRL system, companies are now able to get free data analysis, which will either compare the company’s performance against three other peer companies and the industry median or assess the company’s financial performance over a period of up to five years.

 If ACRA is the National Regulator, why do I make Submissions and Applications via Bizfile?
 Are Bizfile and ACRA related?